Psykotikism/Mutant_Tanks/INFORMATION.md

 			// 3rd number = Enable rewards for teammates.
 			"Reward Enabled"			"-1,-1,-1"

+			// The effects displayed when rewarding survivors.
+			// Note: This setting can be overridden for each Mutant Tank under the "Rewards" section of their settings.
+			// --
+			// Separate values with commas (",").
+			// --
+			// Add up numbers together for different results.
+			// --
+			// Minimum value for each: 0
+			// Maximum value for each: 15
+			// --
+			// 0: OFF
+			// 1: Trophy
+			// 2: Fireworks particles
+			// 4: Sound effect
+			// 8: Thirdperson view
+			// --
+			// 1st number = Effect for killers.
+			// 2nd number = Effect for assistants.
+			// 3rd number = Effect for teammates.
+			"Reward Effect"				"0,0,0"

 			// The chance to reward survivors for killing Mutant Tanks.
 			// Note: This setting can be overridden for each Mutant Tank under the "Rewards" section of their settings.
 			// --